Not sure if Qdoba is right for you?

 Potential Mitigations

-• Your attorney should analyze any clauses in the Franchise Agreement that relate to the sale or assignment of the franchise system.
+- It is wise to have your attorney review any clauses in the Franchise Agreement that relate to the sale or assignment of the franchise system.

 Non-Disclosure of Parent Company